 Grovo by Cornerstone offers a free sample of their five-minute micro-courses.
 These cover unconscious bias, learning to call out discrimination, and information on why diversity is an important asset.

 The numbers speak for themselves.
 Research has found that a truly diverse work environment results in innovative thinking, better job candidates, and increased profitability.
-If you’re looking to improve your company culture or want more information on how diversity can boost the bottom line at your organization, visit LeadAdvisors!
+If you’re looking to improve your company culture or want more information on how diversity can boost your organization’s bottom line, visit LeadAdvisors!

 We offer assessments and online blogs to help companies understand where they stand regarding their current SEO practices and what needs improvement.